Community notes reduce engagement with and diffusion of false information online

-Synthetic controls are weighted averages of donor posts—those where at least one community note was proposed, but which never had a note found to be helpful, and therefore never experienced note attachment.
-Weights are selected to minimize the total Euclidean distance between the metrics of the treated post and its synthetic control, up until the time at which the treatment unit had a note attached: $\frac{1}{|{(m,t) \in M_i \times T_i : t < 0}|} \sum_{(m,t) \in M_i \times T_i : t < 0} {[Y_{imt}(1) - \hat Y_{imt}(0)}]^2$, where $M_i$ refers to the complete set of metrics for unit $i$, and $T_i$ refers to the complete set of time points.
-We construct weights by minimizing this distance across the following metrics, when they are available for a post (see Appendix~\ref{si:data-missingness}): likes, views, reposts, replies, author follower count, repost cascade maximum depth, repost cascade maximum breadth, and repost cascade structural virality.
-In sum, fitting weights required solving $6,753$ linearly constrained least squares problems (one for each treated post), each such problem being a quadratic program.
-Due to the computational burden of solving each of these programs, we restrict the donor pool for each treated post to the $1,000$ control posts closest to that treated unit in Euclidean distance.
-This restriction greatly reduces the computational cost of solving each quadratic program, and can be viewed as a hard thresholding analog of the ``penalized'' synthetic control method~\cite{abadie_penalized_2021}.
-To prevent variables with larger scales (e.g., views) from dominating the matching process, we standardize all variables by their sample standard deviation within the treated posts, following Abadie \& L’Hour~\cite{abadie_penalized_2021}.
+To determine the weights for each synthetic control, we minimized the squared Euclidean distance between the metrics of the treated post and those of its synthetic control, using data up to the time point when the treated post had a note attached: $\sum_{(m,t) \in M_i \times T_i : t < 0} {[Y_{imt}(1) - \hat Y_{imt}(0)}]^2$, where $M_i$ refers to the complete set of metrics for unit $i$, and $T_i$ refers to the complete set of time points.
+We construct weights by minimizing this distance across the following metrics, when available for a post: views, replies, likes, reposts, author follower count, repost cascade maximum breadth, repost cascade maximum depth, and repost cascade structural virality (\textit{SI Appendix, section 1D}).
+In total, inferring the weights required solving 6,757 linearly constrained least squares problems (one for each treated post), each of which was a quadratic program.
+Due to the computational burden of solving each of these programs, we restrict the donor pool for each treated post to the 1,000 control posts closest to that treated unit in Euclidean distance.
+This restriction greatly reduces the computational cost of solving each quadratic program, and can be viewed as a hard thresholding analog of the ``penalized'' synthetic control method \cite{abadie_penalized_2021}.
+To prevent metrics with larger scales (e.g., views) from dominating the synthetic control construction, we standardize all metrics by their sample standard deviation within the treated posts, following Abadie \& L’Hour \cite{abadie_penalized_2021}.